pymupdf/PyMuPDF-Optional-Material/docs/faq.rst

 If multiple ``/Contents`` objects are provided, they must be read and interpreted in the specified sequence, i.e. in a way as if these streams were provided as a concatenation of the several.

-There are good technical arguments for having several ``/Contents`` objects: it may make constructing or modifying a PDF a lot easier or faster to just add a new small ``/Contents`` object instead of reading, decompressing, modifying, recompressing, rewriting a single big one.
+There are good technical arguments for having several ``/Contents`` objects: it may make constructing or modifying a PDF a lot easier or faster to just add a new ``/Contents`` object instead of reading, decompressing, modifying, recompressing, rewriting a single big one.
+For example, PyMuPDF adds new, small `/Contents` objects in methods :meth:`Page.insertImage` and :meth:`Page.showPDFpage()`.

 There are also situations when a single ``/Contents`` object is beneficial: it is easier to interpret and better compressible than multiple smaller ones.